This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Start at the root and squeeze a little dye right on the scalp and rub it into the roots.

-Work the dye down towards the end.
+Work the dye down toward the end.

 Add a bit more dye to the section if needed to ensure all of it is thoroughly covered.